cabforum/servercert/docs/BR.md

 The CA MUST NOT use FQDNs returned from DNS CNAME lookups to calculate the ADN for the purposes of domain validation under this method.

-**Note**: Once the requested FQDN has been validated using this method, the CA MAY also issue Certificates for other requested FQDNs that end with all the Domain Labels of the validated FQDN.
+**Note**: Once the  FQDN has been validated using this method, the CA MAY also issue Certificates for other  FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

 ##### 3.2.2.4.5 Domain Authorization Document